 Bill was drawn to art early.
 He started sketching and modelling in plasticine from the age of four.
-He's had no formal art training, instead served an apprenticeship in a London studio of cartoonists, fashion artists and illustrators, followed by short stints in two London advertising agencies.
+He's had no formal art training, instead served an apprenticeship in a London studio of cartoonists, fashion artists and illustrators. going on to work for two London advertising agencies.
 He then took the plunge and set up on his own.

 He has produced a huge body of work ranging from advertising, fashion, illustration and cartooning.
-He has been a contributor to almost every major publications in the UK, drawing thousands of cartoons and comic-strips under the nom de plume "Leon" as well as his own name, Bill Asprey, which are syndicated worldwide.
+He has been a contributor to most major publications in the UK, drawing thousands of cartoons and comic-strips under the nom de plume "Leon" as well as his own name, Bill Asprey.

 Amongst Bill's many commissions, he has drawn under contract to Playboy Publications Inc., created designs for Charles Wells the Bedford Brewery and an acclaimed commemorative gift pack to celebrate the wedding of HRH Princess Diana to HRH the Prince of Wales.
 He was involved in the initial concept for Vinopolis, the wine experience, on London’s Bankside.